APS Officer Level 5 (APS5)

 At the APS5 level, officers are expected to not only demonstrate mastery of their own policy, program or corporate area, but also to actively contribute to strategic discussions with a view to making improvements or reducing inefficiencies.

-This requires a well-developed ability to anticipate future obstacles and opportunities, to work in a cross-disciplinary fashion to achieve results within the organisation and with external stakeholders and, crucially, to possess highly-developed communication and stakeholder engagement skills, and to represent the organisation to external parties with confidence and self-assurance.
+The APS 5 work level standards require a well-developed ability to anticipate future obstacles and opportunities, to work in a cross-disciplinary fashion to achieve results within the organisation and with external stakeholders and, crucially, to possess highly-developed communication and stakeholder engagement skills, and to represent the organisation to external parties with confidence and self-assurance.

 Accordingly, whichever Government job you are pursuing, you should find this guidance to be an excellent place to start.